Order Execution Policy

 Whether or not the principal exposure in the market is hedged, the speed at which the trade is executed whilst also being mindful of indirect costs of speedy execution is important.

 4.3 The best execution obligation to Professional Clients (see section 5 below) will also be considered for Retail Clients.
-These will only be given precedence over the immediate price and cost consideration where these are instrumental in delivering the best possible result in terms of the total consideration to the client.
+These will only be given precedence over the immediate price and cost consideration where these are instrumental in delivering the best possible result in terms of the total consideration to the client or the client has given us specific instructions in relation to an order.

 5. Best Execution Obligation to Professional Clients